What is AOV?

 - Cross-Selling: Offering complimentary (or related) products to existing customers

-If so, AOV over time will increase year-over-year, which is a positive signal that the current strategy in working as planned.
+If so, the company’s average order value over time should reflect a positive trendline moving upward year-over-year (YoY), which is a positive signal that the current strategy in working as planned.

 Clearly, companies desire their customers to spend more in each order, as this implies their product/service offerings are complementary.

-The formula for calculating the average order value (AOV) is as follows:
+The formula for calculating the average order value is as follows:

 Companies can increase their AOV by identifying and segmenting their top customers – i.e. higher % of total revenue contribution – and then delivering them personalized sales and marketing tactics.